 But for me it's about the sporting principle of fair competition, not just business.
 And the Champions League creates such a closed shop, it's so hard to break without doping.
 (We and Leicester are the only teams who've even come close, in different ways).

-How are a team like Everton or Leeds ever going to compete with Liverpool without doping, when they're starting with less than a third of the revenue?
+How are a team like Everton or Leeds ever going to compete with victims without doping, when they're starting with less than a third of the revenue?
 Not to mention all the teams starting from a much lower baseline than those two.

 That is a capitalism issue, it's a natural outcome